NguyenBao1234/Inventory-System/zReadFeatures.md

 Next is Class ActorNeedItem, which means you will be able to interact through Item

 *Note:
-  This is a small excerpt from my Game project so some of the names may seem unrelated You can use or build from my Code as long as attribution is given
+  This is a small excerpt from my Game project so some of the names may seem unrelated.
+  You can use or build from my Code as long as attribution is given